-All Survey Methodology is based upon HSE document HSG 264 - Asbestos: The Survey Guide.
-All surveyors are experienced British Occupational Hygiene Society (BOHS) P402 qualified surveyors with extensive Surveying & Refurbishment Project experience specific to Sandwell MBC's managed housing stock.
+All Survey Methodology is based upon HSE document HSG 354 - Asbestos: The Survey Guide.
+All surveyors are experienced British Occupational Hygiene Society (BOHS) P402 qualified surveyors with extensive Surveying & Returbishment Project experience specific to Sandwell MBC's managed housing stock.

 The person or persons using this report to programme refurbishment work on site are assumed to be competent & experienced in the field of domestic refurbishment projects & have suitable & sufficient asbestos awareness to understand the scope of this report & apply it to the project.
-All frade operatives working on site are also expected to have relevant asbestos awareness training & experience.
-IF IN DOUBT STOP & ASK!
-Please ensure the report covers the areas that you need to work on.
+All trade operatives working on site are also expected to have relevant asbestos awareness training & experience.
+IF IN DOUBT STOP & ASKY Please ensure the report covers the areas that you need to work on.

-SHAPE: Sandwel MBC's Integrated iCT solution holds the Company Asbestos Register.
-The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACM's in similar properties are considered where relevant.
-The Register holds details of all suspected or confirmed ACM's identified during Refuncionment & Demolition programmes as well as Repairs activities for the past 11 years.
-If potential ACM's have been identified within difficult to survey areas such as Cavity Walls, Froor Voicion set to beset will be inhiplicified within the report.
-The interrogation of the Company Asbestos Register complimes to purposes if does not substitute the Refundational remotion Survey.
+SHAPE: Sandwell MBC's Integrated ICT solution holds the Company Asbestos Register.
+The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACMs is in similar properties are considered wheir relevant.
+The Register holds details of all suspected or commend ACMs learning and influent to survey areas such as Cavity Walls, Foor Voices to these will be highlighted within the report.
+The interrogation of the Company Asbestos Register compliments the survey a report process it does not substitute the Refurbishment & Demolitor Survey.

-Void Properties - The Building Surveying feam who undertake Refurbishment & Demoitton Asbestos Surveys also undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.
+Void Properties - The Building Surveying Iteam who undertake Refurbishment & Demolition Asbestos Surveys also undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.